 Fujifilm X-A2 vs X-M1

-The Fujifilm X-A2 and the Fujifilm X-M1 are two digital cameras that were announced, respectively, in January 2015 and June 2013.
+The Fujifilm X-A2 and the Fujifilm X-M1 are two digital cameras that were revealed to the public, respectively, in January 2015 and June 2013.
 Both the X-A2 and the X-M1 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 16 megapixels.

 In this particular case, the Fujifilm X-A2 and the Fujifilm X-M1 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the X-M1 is markedly lighter (6 percent) than the X-A2.
 In this context, it is worth noting that neither the X-A2 nor the X-M1 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Fujifilm X-A2»||4.6 in||2.6 in||1.6 in||12.3 oz||410||n||Jan 2015||399||Fujifilm X-A2|

-|Fujifilm X-M1 (⇒ lft)||4.6 in||2.6 in||1.5 in||11.6 oz||350||n||Jun 2013||699||Fujifilm X-M1|
+|Fujifilm X-M1«||4.6 in||2.6 in||1.5 in||11.6 oz||350||n||Jun 2013||699||Fujifilm X-M1|

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.